coder/coder/docs/cli/server.md

 | YAML        | <code>networking.derp.regionID</code>     |
 | Default     | <code>999</code>                          |

 Region ID to use for the embedded DERP server.
+On external proxies, a value of < 0 or 999 will use the previous (or randomly generated) value.

 ### --derp-server-region-name